CarolineNjorog3/Transforming-homes-elevating-values/README.md

 • Sqft_above, the square footage above the ground level, has a smaller importance score.
 • Bathrooms have an extremely low importance score, suggesting that they have a negligible impact on the house price within this model.

-Based on these results, a recommendation system for renovations could prioritize increasing the living area square footage (sqft_living) as it is likely to yield the highest return on investment in terms of increasing house prices.The bar chart clearly shows the relative importance of each feature, with sqft_living standing out as the most influential factor for house price predictions in this model
+Based on these results, a recommendation system for renovations could prioritize increasing the living area square footage (sqft_living) as it is likely to yield the highest return on investment in terms of increasing house prices.
+The bar chart clearly shows the relative importance of each feature, with sqft_living standing out as the most influential factor for house price predictions in this model

 <h2 style="font-size: 18px;">Recommendation and conclusions</h2>